duniter/duniter-v2s/pallets/distance/README.md

 The status of an identity can be:

 - inexistant: distance evaluation has not been requested or has expired
-- pending: distance evaluation for this identity has been requested and is waiting two sessions for results
+- pending: distance evaluation for this identity has been requested and is waiting two evaluation periods for results
 - valid: distance has been evaluated positively for this identity

 The result of the evaluation is used by `duniter-wot` pallet to determine if an identity can get / should loose membership to the web of trust.

 ## Process

 Any account can request a distance evaluation for a given identity provided it has enough currency to be reserved.
-In this case, the distance status is marked as pending and in the next session, inherents can start to publish results.
+In this case, the distance status is marked as pending and in the next evaluation period, inherents can start to publish results.

 This is how a result is published: